Bloc/omniauth-bloc/README.md

 You should have already installed OmniAuth into your app.
 If not, read the [OmniAuth README](https://github.com/intridea/omniauth) to get started.
 Bloc uses OAuth 2.

-Then, sign into [Bloc](https://www.bloc.io) and create an application to obtain your CLIENT_KEY and CLIENT_SECRET credentials.
+Then, sign into [Bloc](https://www.bloc.io) and create an application to obtain your CLIENT_KEY and CLIENT_SECRET credentials from the [applications page](https://www.bloc.io/oauth/applications).

 ## Using this strategy